 After the skis/snowboard are secure, use a cloth to wipe any remaining liquid or dirt off the base.
 Follow this by inspecting the skis/snowboard for any scratches or core shots.

-Repair scratches if necessary.
+Repair scratches if necessary

 If you do not find any deep scratches, then proceed onto step 5, but however if you do then continue reading.
-If the scratches go all the way down to the metal, they need to be welded, and you should take them in to your shop, if there are lighter scratches that need repairing, then you will need to get a stick of P-Tex, a lighter, and a scraper.
+If the scratches go all the way down to the metal, they need to be welded, and you should take them into your shop, if there are light scratches that need repair, then you will need to get a stick of P-Tex, a lighter, and a scraper.
 What you need to do first is light the P-Tex stick, hold the lighter to one end until it is lit like a candle (It will light a little faster if you first whittle the tip into a point).
-The burning end will begin to drip, you want to just touch this end to the scratch, so that the melted plastic drips off onto the ski/snowboard.
+The burning end will begin to drip, you want to just touch this end to the scratch so that the melted plastic drips off onto the ski/snowboard.
 Try not to let the first few drops land on the ski/snowboard, as they will be burnt and not hold as well.
 Fill the scratch completely, but don't overload the area, that just makes the next part harder.
 Wait until the P-Tex is cooled and hard, this shouldn't take more than a few minutes.
-When it is dry, use the scraper at about a 45 degree angle to scrape off any excess P-Tex until it is as flat as you can get it.
+When it is dry, use the scraper at about a 45-degree angle to scrape off any excess P-Tex until it is as flat as you can get it.
 It is best to take it to a shop where they can do a full base grind, but doing it yourself will save you a lot of money on smaller scratches.

-Edge the skis/snowboard.
+Edge the skis/snowboard

 This step is a little more tricky, so click here for a specific edging guide

-Wax the skis/snowboard.
+Wax the skis/snowboard

 It's finally time to wax your skis/snowboard.
 First you must select your wax.
 To do this, you must look at the upcoming forecast and choose a wax that corresponds with the temperature for that day.
 It is better to err on the cold side, because if you put on a wax for a higher temperature, your skis/snowboard will become sticky and won't glide nearly as well on the snow.
 What I do, is go into the local repair shop and ask them what wax they use, they know the conditions the best, much easier than trying to predict it yourself.
 After you select your wax, apply it generously across the ski/snowboard by placing the block against the iron and dripping it on.
 Once you have applied enough wax, "iron" it into your ski/snowboard, being careful not to stay on one spot for too long and continuously moving the iron.
 After you have completely ironed the wax into the base, set the ski aside and wait for the ski to cool for about 25 minutes before continuing on.
 While you wait for the ski to cool, tune the other ski until this same point.